advanced-go/advanced-go/README.md

 ## REST Uniform Interface & Resource Identifier
 A key concept of REST is the uniform inerface.
 A [package's][packagepkg] HttpHandler implements that uniform interaface, and allows easy integration with other package, either in process or via HTTP.
 A package also includes a PkgPath that can be used as an identifier

-[Error handling][corepkg] also benefits from a uniform interface, adding a generice type for implementation.
+[Error handling][runtimepkg] also benefits from a uniform interface, adding a generice type for implementation.
 Access logging also has a uniform Log function.